 A second major transformation includes the ever-enhancing differentiation between physical (geographical and strategic) and functional (economic, environmental, and cultural) regions.
 A growing focus on global-regional relationships has increased the importance of sub-regional and functional regions.2

 Whereas, regionalism can be defined as the theory of international relations that deals with the expression of a common sense of identity and purpose, combined with the creation and implementation of institutions.
 These institutions express a particular identity and shape collective action within a geographical region.

-In contemporary times, regionalism also includes functional regions in areas of studies.
+In contemporary times, regionalism also includes functional regions in areas of study.
 This inclusion comes from the realization that regions are not confined by geography anymore.